What do I do if an owner is not controlling an aggressive dog?

 Can I leave my child at Outdoors In while I run out for a moment?

-No. We understand your child would prefer to stay and play but unless another adult is present, you are required to bring your child with you anytime you leave Outdoors In.
+No. We understand your child would prefer to stay and play but unless another adult is present with you, you are required to bring your child with you anytime you leave Outdoors In.